Tag Archives: Adoption Photolisting

 The boy draws the word MAMA

-Prints finger on … when you look at him, once you see how he is growing into a handsome and tall man.
+He is in RU and cannot be adopted by Americans at this time.
+When you look at him, once you see how he is growing into a handsome and tall man.
 The children in children’s homes grow up too fast – they have no children’s problems… but he is still very young, only 6 years!
 And he is clever, detailed, beautiful eyes, and just a nice kid with which you can not remain indifferent.
 He’s intelligent, fairly well developed (no mental delays) and smart.
 He really needs a mom.
 His biological mother was deprived of parental rights and the biological father is unknown.
 He has been in the system for a long time, from infancy.
 He has an older sister, born in 2004 who is currently residing with an aunt (who refused the boy).
 He has status for international adoption.

 Many additional photos available.